MiddletonCommunityVoice/services-list/content/about.md

 This directory is always being updated.

-The next meeting will be Tuesday 12th April at 11am at The Lighthouse Project, 2nd floor, Middleton Shopping Centre.
+The next meeting will be **THURSDAY, 15th, September at 11am in The Lighthouse Project, 2nd floor, Middleton Shopping Centre.**
-There is easy access for disabled people.
+There's easy access for disabled people.

 ## Disclaimer